How To Run a Successful Marketing Strategy Workshop

 - Monitor energy levels in the room

-If you see your marketing strategy workshop starting to drift or lose energy, you’ll need to act fast!
+If you see your workshop starting to drift or lose energy, you’ll need to act fast!
 Energy breeds energy, and it can easily drain away if people sit around a table for too long.

 Standing up, taking a quick comfort break or even opening a window can breathe a bit of life back into a wilting workshop.
 Try handing your whiteboard marker to participants and ask them to note down or visualise their ideas or concepts.

 Give everyone a different coloured Post-It note pad and encourage them to note their ideas down or stick them in groups on the wall.
 Afterwards you can run through all the ideas together or take photos as a record.

 Nothing is more annoying than a workshop agenda that meanders off down all sorts of alleys.

 Timekeeping is a real facilitating skill, particularly if you’ve got several people with their own agenda or expectations.
 You can’t shut people down or they’ll clam up.
 But at the same time, you can’t allow free rein for every idea under the sun.

 As a moderator, you need to be assertive about capturing “non-core” ideas and coming back to them or you’ll run out of time.
 And if – despite your best efforts – the workshop does veer off track and you can’t steer it back, be prepared with a “Plan B” to deal with it.